Yassin2626/WebSpam/README.md

 # WebSpam
-WebSpam is one of the best free tools to spam any webhook, WebSpam specifically targets discord webhooks to spam them (nuking) it also works with any other webhook
+WebSpam is a powerful and free tool designed for spamming any webhook, with a particular focus on Discord webhooks.
+Equipped with advanced AI capabilities, WebSpam maximizes the volume of spam requests while potentially bypassing firewalls and security measures for optimal effectiveness.
+Its specialized features make it especially effective for targeting Discord webhooks, ensuring high-impact performance.

 # 🕸️ WebSpam - Installation Guide